 I can do it.
 All the things I say here have been proven, not once or twice, but through several studies.
+The studies are listed too.
+Check them out if you don’t believe me.

 80 degrees is hot, but it’s livable.
 100 degrees — not so much.
 You can reduce your perception of the temperature by 10-20 degrees if you wear a light-colored natural fiber fabric in a woven cloth.
 Read the study here.